namiri-tech/docs-rdme-ng/docs/EXPLANATION/getting-started.md

 * Global Compatibility: Aligns Nigerian businesses with international invoicing platforms for seamless trade.
 * Ease of Use: Simplified integration reduces operational burden.

-## Enter DigiTax
+## Conclusion: DigiTax and FIRS e-Invoicing

 **DigiTax** is a solution that sits between you, a taxpayer, and the FIRS e-Invoicing System.

 With DigiTax, you gain access to a streamlined invoicing system that not only ensures compliance but also supports your business’s growth and international outreach.
-Together, DigiTax and FIRS e-invoicing are transforming how businesses in Nigeria manage their tax and invoicing obligations.
+Together, DigiTax and FIRS e-Invoicing are transforming how businesses in Nigeria manage their tax and invoicing obligations.

 <Image align="center" width="300px" src="https://files.readme.io/f982859d4fdca89de7d179a31795b159cb6c2e34a9a4dc578b85aba910daf13f-Full-Logo_Slogan_Colour.png" />